Security Operations Use Case

 Route findings with clearer ownership and business context so cloud, platform, and engineering teams can act faster.

-The market has moved toward code-to-cloud workflows.
-Buyers increasingly expect one system that can unify scan types, add runtime evidence, and help engineering focus on a smaller set of meaningful issues.
+If you are investing in code vulnerability scanning, you should expect one system that can unify scan types, add runtime evidence, and help engineering focus on a smaller set of meaningful issues.

 Unified AppSec signals